 What are the benefits of alcohol counseling?

 Going to counseling for alcohol also means that you’re not alone in your journey.
-You have trained professionals with you and, likely, other people in the same or similar situations.
+You have trained professionals with you and, likely, other people in similar situations.

 How does alcohol counseling work?

 Substance use counseling varies depending on what type of counseling you seek.
-Whether you’re paired one-on-one with a substance use counselor or counseled in a group setting depends on the type of counseling that you choose.

-Typically, however, you or your group will be paired with a substance use counselor who can help you identify your alcohol dependency and address any alcohol withdrawal symptoms.
+Typically, you or your group will be paired with a substance use counselor to help you identify your alcohol dependency.
+They can also address any alcohol withdrawal symptoms.

 How effective is alcohol counseling?

-Research suggests that about one-third of those who receive alcohol counseling show no further symptoms after one year.
-Meanwhile, others significantly reduce their drinking and report far fewer issues related to alcohol.
+Research suggests that about one-third of those who receive alcohol counseling show no other symptoms after one year.
+Meanwhile, others significantly reduce their drinking and report far fewer issues related to alcohol.16

 Treatment Options for Alcohol Abuse & Addiction